home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ### Time trigger

 The time trigger is configured to fire once a day at a specific time, or at a specific time on a specific date.
-There are two allowed formats:
+There are three allowed formats:

 #### Time String